CortexIntelligentAutomation/docs/content/en/docs/2022.9/getting-started/on-premise/install-innovation-only/advanced/rollover-certificates.md

 # {{% param title %}}

 {{% pageinfo %}}
 This process MUST be undertaken before certificates expire, otherwise your system will become unusable.
-If certificates have already expired, contact {{< ahref path="Cortex.ServicePortal.MainDoc" title="{{< ctx >}} Service Portal" >}} at the earliest opportunity.
+If certificates have already expired, contact {{< ahref path="Cortex.ServicePortal.MainDoc" title="CORTEX Service Portal" >}} at the earliest opportunity.

 Only platforms which use CA certificates can have their certificates updated using this mechanism.
 Systems using self-signed certificates must be reinstalled.